-Richard Dowley (1923-2010): Patrick’s eldest son Richard left Carrick when he was about 15 and lost touch with the rest of family.
+Richard Dowley (1923-2010): Patrick’s eldest son Richard left Carrick to stay with his aunt (Arrigan) when he was about 15 and lost touch with the rest of family.
+According to Richard, this move was to reduce the economic pressure on the family.
 He eventually joined the Irish Army and ended up in Clonmel.
 Here he met and married Johanna Delahunty in 1948 when he was 25 years old.
 He later went into the house building business in Clonmel but found it difficult to make a living and eventually emigrated to Canada.
 Richard’s first two children were born in Clonmel, Co.
 Tipperary, Johanna P. (Joan) in 1949 and John T. in 1950.

 Joan Dowley (1949- ): Joan Dowley was born in Clonmel, Co.
 Tipperary, Ireland in 1949 as the first child of Richard Dowley and Johanna Delahunty.
 Joan entered the publication business as is currently the marketing director of the Toronto Star newspaper.

 John T. Dowley (1950- ): John was also born in Clonmel in 1950 and would have emigrated to Canada with his parents and sister Joan as a very young child.
 In Canada he became a successful stock broker and resides in Toronto and pat-time in Florida.
 He married Edie Cszarnyki and they had three daughters, Laura, Sarah and Charlotte.
 Sarah is married to Mike Bray and they have three children, Edie, Jack and Sean Bray.
 Charlotte is married to Brandon Amarelo and they have two children, Brooklyn and Noah Amarelo.